raydac/mi-stack/README.md

 __2.0.0 (SNAPSHOT)__

-- became more flexible by providing a way to define the MiStackItem type for MiStack
+- improved generics for more flexible object processing

 - __1.0.3 (18-aug-2024)__